Everyone with diabetes has the right to an annual foot check.

 - How well are you managing your diabetes?

-The healthcare professional will tell you your results and your risk level of foot problems.
+Your healthcare team will tell you your results and how much you're at risk of a foot problem.
 These include:

 - Low – no risk, or a callus without any other problem.

-- Moderate – one or more signs of foot problems, such as a loss of sensation or a change in foot shape.
+- Moderate – one sign of a foot problem, such as a loss of sensation or a change in foot shape.

 To help you get the best out of your foot check, we’ve made a short guide on your annual foot check (PDF, 41KB) that explains what you should expect and give you a space to record results.
 You can also order a free copy from our shop.